The basics may be the same today as in the past, but the process is now far more competitive.

 If you lack a guidance department or if you’re home-schooling, consider hiring a college admissions consultant.
 “I do think home-schooled students would benefit from hiring a college admissions consultant,” stresses Judy Frohlich, partner of College Counseling Consultants, based in the Chicago area (firstname.lastname@example.org).
 “The presentation of their credentials in their application is even more important than students in a traditional school setting because the means of comparison with other students is much more challenging.”

-In fact, as Rebecca Grappo, education and youth officer for the State Department’s Family Liaison Office, points out, using a private educational consultant can have many benefits.
+In fact, as Rebecca Grappo, education and youth officer for the State Department’s Global Community Liaison Office, points out, using a private educational consultant can have many benefits.
 “A good consultant is extremely knowledgeable about various programs and offerings available at colleges and universities around the country, as well as the college application process,” says Grappo.

 “These professionals pride themselves on getting to know a student’s abilities, aspirations and personality well so that they can advise a family on appropriate options that fit the needs of the individual student,” Grappo adds.
 “They can also spot unforeseen pitfalls that can save time and money in the end.”